Measures of Freedom

 Explains Roberts' rationale for resigning from the Mont Pelerin Society, prompted in particular by events in South Ossetia

 South Ossetia has been autonomous since the early 1990s from which date Russian and Georgian peacekeepers have been [there].
 The US puppet president of Georgia attacked S. Ossetian civilians with his American and Israeli trained and equipped army, killing about 2,000 and driving 30,000 into Russia, and the Georgian peacekeepers turned their weapons upon the Russian peacekeepers.
-The American puppet, installed by the neocon National Endowment for Democracy, committed this war crime ... to ethnically cleanse S. Ossetia of Russians and to end the separatist movement in order to smooth Georgia's entrance into NATO.
+The American puppet, installed by the neocon National Endowment for Democracy, committed this war crime ... to end the separatist movement in order to smooth Georgia's entrance into NATO.

 It Came From Washington: A Criminally Insane Government, by Paul Craig Roberts, 1 Jul 2012